rackerlabs/support-how-to/content/cloud-big-data/deploying-rackspace-cloud-big-data.md

 The various predefined stacks comprise of different services.
 It is best to choose a stack that meets the requirement for all the services that you need.
-If you are unsure and want to try out, we recommend using the &ldquo;HDP 2.3 with all services&rdquo; stack.
+If you are unsure and want to try out, we recommend using the "HDP 2.3 with all services" stack.

 ### Choosing a data node size